 How to play piano with both hands: improving piano hand coordination

 When you first begin to learn, you’ll probably start off with a few easy and popular tunes using only the right hand and don’t know how to play piano with both hands.
-However, as you progress, you’ll start to find that most songs require you to play with both hands at the same time.
+However, as you progress, you’ll start to find that most songs require you to play with both hands at the same time which requires to have the right posture.
 This can be really challenging and at times even frustrating as it will take a while to get used to.
 However with enough focus and practice, playing piano both hands together can become really comfortable and musically very rewarding.
 If you are just beginning to play with both hands, then here are some tips, tricks, and exercises that will put you well on your way to improve piano hand coordination.

 Start with an easy song to build piano hand coordination